aspisov/llm/writeup.md

 (b) The <|endoftext|> token is handled as a special case before the BPE merges are applied.

-* Deliverable: It took 1 minute 10 seconds to train, about 1GB of RAM.
+- Deliverable: It took 1 minute 10 seconds to train, about 1GB of RAM.
 The longest token is `b' accomplishment'`.

 (b) Profile your code.
 What part of the tokenizer training process takes the most time?

-Deliverable: Loading and counting pretokens takes the most time.
+- Deliverable: Loading and counting pretokens takes the most time.

+## Problem (tokenizer_experiments): Experiments with tokenizers (4 points)

+(a) Sample 10 documents from TinyStories and OpenWebText.
+Using your previously-trained TinyStories and OpenWebText tokenizers (10K and 32K vocabulary size, respectively), encode these sampled documents into integer IDs.
+What is each tokenizer’s compression ratio (bytes/token)?

+- Deliverable:
+    - TinyStories: 4.15 bytes/token
+    - OpenWebText: 4.51 bytes/token

+(b) What happens if you tokenize your OpenWebText sample with the TinyStories tokenizer?
+Compare the compression ratio and/or qualitatively describe what happens.

+- Deliverable: 3.41, it drops significantly.

+(c) Estimate the throughput of your tokenizer (e.g., in bytes/second).
+How long would it take to tokenize the Pile dataset (825GB of text)?

+- Deliverable: Around 1 million bytes/second, it would take 572 days to tokenize Pile dataset.

+(d) Using your TinyStories and OpenWebText tokenizers, encode the respective training and development datasets into a sequence of integer token IDs.
+We’ll use this later to train our language model.
+We recommend serializing the token IDs as a NumPy array of datatype uint16.
+Why is uint16 an appropriate choice?

+- Deliverable: because `uint16` has supports values from 0 to 65535, which is just enough for all our ids.